Every Terrence Malick Film Ranked

 Malick has been making movies on fairly regular basis since then and over the past two decades he has been established himself as this visionary weaving magic on the 70mm.
 His movies have always been different and unlike anything else in terms of style, storytelling, and their overall nature.
 Malick has received both critical acclaim and flakes for his distinctive movie-making style.
 While some hail him as an auteur, some call him a fraud in the disguise of a movie director.

-I personally have been a fan of this man and on his 73rd birthday, I thought it would be nice to do a ranking of his works (from the least favorite to most), as a sort of tribute.
+I personally have been a fan of this man which is why I thought it would be nice to do a ranking of his works (from the least favorite to most), as a sort of tribute.

 7. To The Wonder (2012)

 Cast: Ben Affleck, Rachel McAdams, Olga Kurylenko and Javier Bardem.

 “There is love that is like a stream that can go dry when rain no longer feeds it.
 But there is a love that is like a spring coming up from the earth.
 The first is human love, the second is divine love and has its source above.”

 Arguably Malick’s weakest work in his long illustrious career, ‘To The Wonder‘ tells the story of a European woman and American man falling in love with the cloudy, sea-side French coast and trying to work on their relationship in the warm and sunny fields of Oklahoma.